 All standards are available from BSI.

-15 For HSE staff, the Food Manufacture section of HSE’s Agriculture and Food Sector may be able to assist with general enquiries on the hygienic design of machinery, and can access further technical assistance within the FSA and, if necessary, from external technical experts in the field of hygienic design.
+14. For HSE staff, the General Manufacturing Sector team will be able to assist with general enquiries on the hygienic design of machinery, and can access further technical assistance within the FSA and, if necessary, from external technical experts in the field of hygienic design.